 “This powerful link between smell, memory and emotion shapes what we feel about food in mere milliseconds,” said Larry Loo, a Scientist who was previously with the A*STAR Singapore Institute of Food and Biotechnology Innovation (A*STAR SIFBI).
 “With this insight, we decided to take an ‘aroma-first’ approach in developing cultivated meat, aiming to recreate the aroma of pork and evoke the familiar sensory experience of traditional meat.”

-The researchers used porcine myoblasts, which develop into muscle cells and carry a specific biochemical profile that produces the signature ‘meaty’ aroma when cooked.
+The researchers investigated porcine myoblasts, which develop into muscle cells and carry a specific biochemical profile that produces the signature ‘meaty’ aroma when cooked.
 However, cultivating these myoblasts is neither easy nor cheap, so the team sought to upscale production by adapting the cells to thrive in low-serum, suspension-based culture conditions.

-According to Loo, who is now with the A*STAR Genome Institute of Singapore (A*STAR GIS), brief exposure to low doses of ultraviolet light accelerated a natural process where a subset of the cells spontaneously arises.
+The team found that brief exposure to low doses of ultraviolet light accelerated a natural process where a subset of the cells spontaneously arises.
 This fuels the growth of the rest of the cell culture, enabling more efficient production in large bioreactors.
-“We achieved this without any introduction of foreign genetic material, ensuring food-grade biosafety and regulatory compatibility,” added Loo.

 The A*STAR-affiliated researchers contributing to this research are from the A*STAR Singapore Institute of Food and Biotechnology Innovation (A*STAR SIFBI), A*STAR Bioprocessing Technology Institute (A*STAR BTI), A*STAR Bioinformatics Institute (A*STAR BII) and A*STAR Genome Institute of Singapore (A*STAR GIS).